garris/BackstopJS/README.md

 ## News

-### Version 0.6.0 Beta available now!
+### Version 0.6.x Beta available now!

-Screenshot paths are now configurable!
+**This is a beta release so, as always, please [direct questions, comments or issues here](https://github.com/garris/BackstopJS/issues).**

+This version adds:
+- configurable screenshot locations.
 See *moving the bitmap directories* below.
-This is a beta release so, as always, please [direct questions, comments or issues here](https://github.com/garris/BackstopJS/issues)...
+- SlimerJS support.
+See *changing the rendering engine* below.

 If you have not installed BackstopJS in the past, follow the install instructions [here](https://github.com/garris/BackstopJS#installation).
 Then, from your root directory run...